jaerrib/maerstanas/rules/rules.md

   - For example, position A2 would only count a hinge if a friendly stone was placed at G2.
 Likewise B1 would need to look at B7.
   - Stones places in corners would need to consider both opposing corners.
 - When the "wraparound" rule is in effect, edges are **not** automatically scored as hinges.
 Only true stone-to-stone hinges, including wraparound positions, are scored.
 - Note: This rule may create positions that normally look unplayable.
-Care must be exercised when looking at at edge plays.
+Care must be exercised when looking at edge plays.

 ### Simple scoring